Kalshone/AlleyCat-Game/README.md

 ## Welcome!

-*Alley Cat* is a simple 2D platformer game written entirely in the MIPS assembly language, where you navigate a cat through various obstacles in an alley.
+*Alley Cat* is a simple 2D platformer game written entirely in the MIPS Assembly language, where you navigate a cat through various obstacles in an alley.

 ## Running the files

-1. To run the game, download MIPS
+1. To run the game, download the MIPS MARS.

-2. Then, load the assembled file into the MIPS emulator.
+2. Then, load the assembled file into the MARS.

 3. Open the bitmap with a 512x512 display, and open the keyboard input tool.

-4. Click Run in MIPS.
+4. Click Run.

 5. Once the game starts, use the arrow keys to move the cat and avoid obstacles to progress through the alley.